Hiking in Bako National Park and Eating in Kuching – the best of Malaysian Borneo

 The life in Kuching mainly boosts around its nice riverside, called waterfront by the locals, very near is Jalan Carpenter where many hostels and bars are, a good base to explore the area.

-Another highlight are its many food courts, some really big and fascinating, that make Kuching rival Penang as the food capital of Malaysia.
+Another highlight is its many food courts, some really big and fascinating, that make Kuching rival Penang as the food capital of Malaysia.

 TopSpot food court is the one closest to the waterfront and has a great an super cheap choice of almost everything, with seafood being the specialty.
 There are also many interesting museums in Kuching that are worth visiting.